briansunter/graph/site/content/pages/logseq-openai/popup.md

      Rewrite the following text as a dialog between a teacher and a student:
      ```
 {{< / logseq/orgSRC >}}

-### Student teacher dialog example

-This is an example of defining a custom prompt to rewrite a piece of text as a dialog between a student and teacher.
-After you write the

 ![user-prompt autoplay](/assets/user-prompt_1675204065803_0.mp4)